tubiana/TTClust/README.md

 PDBs are saved in a new folder Cluster_PDB.
 You can find in the PDB name the *cluster number*, *size* and the *representative frame* of the cluster (*ie* the frame number of the saved structure)
-Example: C1-f78-s93.pdb correspond to the cluter 1 made of 93 structures and the saved frame is the frame 78.
+Example: C1-f11-s44.pdb correspond to the cluter 1 made of 44 structures and the saved frame (representative) is the frame 11.

 #### Logfile
 In the log file you will find all arguments given to the programm with